amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 {{< /output >}}

 On the `CLIENT` side, the `curl` command expected the `SERVER` to reciprocate using the HTTP protocol.
-It did not and `curl` errored as a result, but we can fake it.
+It did not and `curl` errored as a result, but we can fake a compatible response.

 Hit Ctrl+C in the `SERVER` session to break the loop and try the following.
 ```bash